-• Hearing instruments may stop functioning, for instance if the batteries have expired or if the tubing is blocked by moisture or earwax.
+• Hearing instruments may stop functioning, for instance if the batteries have expired or if the speaker is blocked by moisture or earwax.
 You should be aware of this possibility, in particular when you are in traffic or otherwise dependent on warning sounds.

-Active Implants
+Active implants

-- Oticon shows caution and advises following recommended guidelines of manufacturers of implantable defibrillators and pacemakers regarding use of mobile phones. - If you wear an active implant, then keep the hearing instruments more than 15 cm away from the implant e.g. do not carry them in a breast pocket.
+- Oticon shows caution and advise to follow the guideline as recommended by manufacturers of implantable defibrillators and pacemakers regarding use of mobile phones. - If you wear an active implant, then keep the hearing instruments more than 15 cm away from the implant e.g. do not carry them in a breast pocket.
 If you have an active brain implant, please contact the manufacturer of your implantable device for information about the risk of disturbance. - The MultiTool has a built-in magnet.
 If you have an implantable device, such as pacemakers or defibrillators, the MultiTool should not be carried in a breast pocket or near the chest.